menu

 Shaping the future of terminals

-To lead the way in sustainability, APMT has set ambitious targets: run a completely net-zero terminal company before 2040 and a 70% reduction in carbon emissions by 2030 through electrification of their terminals.
+To lead the way in sustainability, APMT has set ambitious targets: run a completely net-zero terminal company before 2040 .
 These goals lead to complex requirements for their current and future terminals.
-This is where BAEKEN steps in.
-We joined and helped shape a specialised team that focuses on complex projects that require specialised technical management, the Bid Team.
-The Bid team bridges the gap between Investments and Project Execution and utilizes a solid background in project controls to drive projects in pre-investment stages forward.
-We lead teams to developing projects to the required level of detail to assess the business case.
+This is where BAEKEN helps out.
+We joined and supported a specialised team that focuses on the biggest projects, the Bid Team.
+The Bid Team bridges the gap between the commercial and the technical side of the organisation.
+We manage this important interface and coordinate the technical development of the projects during the pre-investment phase.

 How did we approach this project?